numbersprotocol/nit/README.md

 ## Why Nit

 To make digital assets trustworthy and traceable, Nit leverages web3 technologies and Git core concepts.
-Everyone can chronicle their assets by creating on-chain records so that we can productively debate, narrate, and analyse.
+Everyone can chronicle their assets by creating on-chain records so that we can productively debate, narrate, and analyze.
 All asset histories are written on chain and are searchable by asset CID.
 A sample transaction can be found [here](https://snowtrace.io/tx/0x3ba2c36f7b0aeefc954041899a099c228e052a791a59f9922ab53ef9630f4a87).

 Case study